stevenmnocent/azure-network-protocols/README.md

 <img src="https://static.wixstatic.com/media/2ebf04_13595cfa7ff042b6913e596de32dbe31~mv2.png" height="80%" width="80%" alt="Network Security Groups (NSGs) and Inspecting Network Protocols"/>
 </p>
 <p>
-14. Observe how ICMP Traffic is halted because of the changes we made to block ICMP.
+Step 14: Notice how ICMP traffic has come to a halt due to the adjustments we made to block it.
 </p>

 <p>